bdombro/slimr/packages/styled-react/README.md

-# @chakra-lite/styled and @chakra-lite/styled-preact
+# @ustyle/styled-react

 A tiny (1kb) alternative to the popular styled-components library for react AND preact

-Sister packages:
+Sister libs:

+- @ustyle/css
-- @chakra-lite/css
+- @ustyle/styled-preact
-- @chakra-lite/react
+- @ustyle/react

 Pros: